SINAZZzz/projects/README.md

-## Project collection with typescript
+## A collection of projects

-<b> In this collection, we have various projects that are based on typescript. </b>
+<b> In this collection, we have different projects based on different languages, frameworks and packages. </b>

 ## Current projects